gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

-   When mutual re-authentication or rekeying with ephemeral key exchange is needed or desired by either endpoint a new DTLS connection handshake is performed between the SCTP endpoints.
-A different DCI than currently used in the DTLS chunk are used to indicate that this is a new handshake.
-The DCI is sent as pre-amble to any DTLS message sent as SCTP user message.
-When the handshake has completed the DTLS in SCTP implementation can simply switch to use this DTLS connection's key-material in the DTLS chunk.
-After a short while (no longer than 2 min) to enable any outstanding packets to drain from the network path between the endpoints the old DTLS connection can be terminated and the key-material deleted from the DTLS chunk's key store.
+   When mutual re-authentication or rekeying with ephemeral key exchange is needed or desired by either endpoint a new DTLS connection handshake is performed between the SCTP endpoints and a new DTLS Key context is created.
+When the handshake has completed the DTLS in SCTP implementation can simply switch to use the new DTLS Key context in the DTLS chunk.
+After a short while (no longer than 2 min) to enable any outstanding packets to drain from the network path between the endpoints the old DTLS Key context can be deleted from the DTLS chunk's key store.

    The DTLS connection is free to send any alert, handshake message, or other non-application data to its peer at any point in time.
 Thus,